 With its stateless design, the Chatbot API's 'reply' endpoint cannot itself perform any external queries or initiate any transactions - it is strictly a translator.
 However you can use tags and control inputs to coordinate these activities from your own server.

+It's a bit like watching the system talk to itself for a few rounds before answering the user.
 This type of request ping-pong between different services is common in modern web systems.
-The Chatbot API's stateless design allows your dialog subsystem to go "serverless", and evolve independently from the rest of your system.
+The Chatbot API's stateless design allows your dialog subsystem to run "serverless", and evolve independently from the rest of your system.

 This tutorial focuses largely on the integration aspects of the Chatbot API, but it is helpful to understand a bit more about the capabilities of the underlying chat engine.

-The Chatbot API is a modern Natural Language system that is based on a symbolic approach to Natural Language Processing (NLP).
-It combines many different capabilities, not all of which will be relevant to every project.
+The Chatbot API is a modern Natural Language system that is based on a symbolic approach to Natural Language Processing (NLP), but integrates LLM techniques such as vector search and GPT.
+The engine combines many different capabilities, not all of which will be relevant to every project.
 Some key features include:

-A Mind, or rulebase, is a collection of largely independent units called Models.
-You might have a Model for introductions, a Model for small talk about sports, a model for simplifying wordy sentences, etc. Minds can also employ Stock Models that provide a significant jump-start to chatbot development.
+In the Chatbot API, a Mind, or rulebase, is a collection of largely independent units called Models.
+You might have a Model for introductions, a Model for small talk about a certain topic, a model for simplifying wordy sentences, etc. Minds can also employ Stock Models that provide a significant jump-start to chatbot development.

-A Model is a collection of rules that transform text that the User types (inputs) into text that the Bot emits (outputs).
+A Model is simply a collection of rules that transform text that the User types or speaks (inputs) into text that the Bot emits (outputs).
 A single transformation from input to output might use multiple rules, and those rules might span multiple Models.
-It is helpful to view rules as very simple Agents, each with a specific purpose.
+It is helpful to view rules as very simple agents, each with a specific purpose.
 Multiple rules can cooperate to form a "bridge" from the input to the output.
-However only one complete bridge must win out to form a response, and you can think of rules as competing for the chance to contribute to that output.
-Models are most powerful when they are self-contained and relatively independent.
-The Mind is an emergent property of the cooperation and competition between rules.
+However only one complete bridge must win out to form a response, and you can think of rules as competing for the chance to contribute to that bridge.

 There are several different types of Rules.
 Some rules serve to "restate" the input into a simpler, more canonical form.
 Other rules are used to "respond" to a specific input with a specific output, in context.
 Some rules serve only to "generate" the output in a manner that might vary, or take into account repetition-avoidance, or even mood.
 Rules can operate on Control and Text inputs (syntax), but also on intermediate results, often in the form of Predicates.
 Rules can be influenced by, and can contribute to, World Knowledge.
 World Knowledge is stored and accessed using Predicates and Predicate Unification, in a manner similar to Prolog.